Steel (John Henry Irons): The Death of Superman

 John Henry Irons as "Man of Steel", as seen in the "Reign of the Supermen" story arc.
 Art by Jon Bogdanove and Dennis Janke.

 John Henry Irons is a weapons engineer for AmerTek Industries who designed the BG-60, a portable energy cannon.
 After gangsters and criminals obtain the BG-60 and use it for evil, Irons fakes his death and flees to Metropolis.
-While working on a construction site, Irons falls off a building and is almost killed until Superman catches him.
+While working on a construction site, Irons falls off a building and almost dies, but Superman saves him.